citp/privacy-policy-historical/a/ad/adv/adview.co.uk.md

 AdView may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 This policy is effective from April 31st 2014.

-**"AdView" is a trading name of Investment Technologies Ltd, Suite 15, 24-28 St Leonards Road, Windsor, Berkshire, SL4 3BB**
+**"AdView" is a trading name of CIT Worldwide Limited, Dash House, 5-7 Union Street, Hull, United Kingdom, HU2 8HD**

 ### What we collect